Research Interests

 Graph Neural Networks

-Human Computer Interaction & Data Visualization
+Human–Computer Interaction & Data Visualization

-At the intersection of human cognition and computational systems, our Human Computer Interaction (HCI) and Visualization research is grounded in singular belief: data must be seen to be understood, and felt to be believed.
-We design intuitive, expressive, and aesthetically powerful interfaces that transform abstract data into compelling narratives and actionable insights.
+At the intersection of human cognition and computational systems, our research in Human–Computer Interaction (HCI) and Data Visualization is grounded in a singular belief: data must be seen to be understood, and felt to be believed.

 Empirical Causal Inference